The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 • Do follow-up tests replace random drug testing?

-• How do I manage the RTD process and recordkeeping?
+• How do I manage the return to duty process and recordkeeping?

 The DOT requires the following specific steps to be taken after a CDL driver fails a drug or alcohol test: